 After half an hour, they finally agreed to let us see inside.
 We gave it a quick glance and brought it home.
 After we got it home, my husband started to work on it.
 He installed a battery only to have it arc and blow a fuse.

 The wires were chewed through.
 He also noticed that the initially locked compartment has a rotting floor starting in the main storage compartment going back into the living space.
 The floor is rotten and needs to be replaced.
 The pop up is dangerous and unusable.

 Our youngest child, and primary reason we purchased the pop up, is a medically complex child with chronic lung disease among serious diagnosis.
 A simple cold can admit her to the hospital.
 I can't image what a reaction to a rotting, possible mold situation would do to her.
 My husband has reached out to sales person Dannie K, and his manager, Jeff M, several times over the past two days.

 They were dishonest and sold us a possibly life threatening product.
 We wanted to give them a chance to make this situation right before we pursued other options but they don't seem interested in speaking to us.

-Review about: Coachmen Rv Rv.
+Product or Service Mentioned: Coachmen Rv Rv.